al-siv/color-rs/docs/CONFIGURATION.md

 ## Current Configuration State

-As of version 0.15.4, color-rs uses **compile-time configuration** through constants defined in `src/config.rs`.
-There is no runtime configuration file system yet.
+As of version 0.15.4, color-rs uses **compile-time configuration** through immutable constants defined in `src/config.rs`.
+This follows functional programming principles by avoiding mutable global state.

-### Compile-time Constants
+### Immutable Configuration Constants

+All configuration values are defined as `const` items for compile-time optimization and functional purity:

 ```rust
 // Application metadata